Mjmalin/WordleSolver/README.md

 ![image](./Wordlepic3.png)

-After you finish entering the yellow letters, then the grey letters (which don't require letter positions to be entered), the program will give you a few pieces of information.
+After you finish entering the yellow letters, and then entering the grey letters (which don't require letter positions to be entered), the program will give you a few pieces of information.
 It will display the "Remaining possible solutions," and most importantly, "Recommended next best guess(es)."

 ![image](./Wordlepic4.png)